OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 ### **4.3 Partial Reconfiguration Region**

-To take advantage of the available resources in the Intel® Agilex® 7 FPGA for an AFU design, you can adjust the size of the AFU PR partition.
+To take advantage of the available resources in the Agilex® 7 FPGA for an AFU design, you can adjust the size of the AFU PR partition.
 An example reason for the changing the size of PR region is if you add more logic to the FIM region, then you may need to adjust the PR region to fit the additional logic into the static region.
 Similarly, if you reduce logic in the FIM region, then you can adjust the PR region to provide more logic resources for the AFU.

 After the compilation of the FIM, the resources usage broken down by partitions as reported in the following file: